-2021 Yamaha Tracer 9 GT
+2021 - 2022 Yamaha Tracer 9 GT

 It’s out with the old and in with the new for Yamaha’s Tracer model that saw a ground-up rebuild ahead of MY2021.
 That’s right, Yamaha went for the trifecta with an all-new engine and upgraded electronics, all in a spankin’-new frame.
 This newest Tracer replaces the previous version, the Tracer 900 GT, and represents a natural evolution of Yamaha’s sport-touring design philosophy.

-2015 - 2020 Kawasaki Concours 14 ABS
+2015 - 2022 Kawasaki Concours 14 ABS

-Kawasaki delivered the 2015 Concours 14 ABS with a whole slew of improvements over the prior year — some cosmetic and some for performance — and carried that over to 2020.
+Kawasaki delivered the 2015 Concours 14 ABS with a whole slew of improvements over the prior year — some cosmetic and some for performance — and carries that over to 2022.
 At the core, the Kawasaki kept the 1,352 cc engine derived from the Ninja® ZX™-14R in a chassis tuned for touring.
 The sportbike DNA is quite evident in the overall styling, so whether you love it or hate it, you don’t ignore the Concours 14 ABS.